srishtisolanki4/BlogVerse/blogFrontend/README.md

-# 💻 blogVerse — Frontend
+# 💻 BlogVerse — Frontend

 The frontend of blogVerse built using **React.js** and **Tailwind CSS**.
 Allows users to browse, create, edit, and manage their blogs seamlessly.